curiopost/curiopost-bot/README.md

 ##### Views bot

-- Support bot for the Views Community discord server that opens threads in bug report channel.
+- Support bot for the Curiopost discord server that opens threads in bug report channel.

 ##### Installation